 Colombo To Kandy

 Train – Most recommended for all tourists.
-Its convenient, efficient and worth it.
-There are many trains in different timings which leave the Fort Railway station everyday but, we recommend you to avoid the weekends because of the crowds.
+Its convenient, efficient, and worth it.
+There are many trains in different timings which leave the Fort Railway station every day, but we recommend you avoid the weekends because of the crowds.
 However, the rain ride will take approximately 3 hours.

-There are trains right through the day but we recommend you to take the morning train so that it will be much cooler and the view on the way would be better as well.
-Also you could book the Expo rail which will cost you a bit more than the usual train ticket.
-This carriage has panoramic view, comfortable seats, air-conditioned and food served to your seat.
+There are trains right through the day, but we recommend you to take the morning train so that it will be much cooler and the view on the way would be better as well.
+Also, you could book the Expo rail, which will cost you a bit more than the usual train ticket.
+This carriage has a panoramic view, comfortable seats, air-conditioned, and food served to your seat.

 Ella To Kandy

-Remember if you want to take the famous and dangerous photos hanging out from the windows or the door, you probably will have to take the 2nd class tickets.
-But, if you wanna sit back, relax and enjoy the view, you could buy the first class tickets and enjoy the comfort.
+Remember, if you want to take the famous and dangerous photos hanging out from the windows or the door, you probably will have to take the 2nd class tickets.
+But, if you want to sit back, relax and enjoy the view, you could buy the first-class tickets and enjoy the comfort.